 |Podcast (oral)||O*||Qualification of podcasts is at the discretion of the Graduate School.
 Limited opportunities may be available through SU’s Gradcast series.|

 |Radio interview (oral)||O*||Qualification of interviews at the discretion of the Graduate School.|

 |Infographic||W,V*||Infographics may be conference posters redesigned for a public audience.
 Publication in an approved venue (public presentation, website, social media) required.
 Additional opportunities forthcoming.|

 |TEDx talk||O,V||Graduate students can apply to present at the annual TEDx Syracuse event.|

-*The podcast, interview, or infographic must relate to original research conducted by you as a graduate student at SU.
+*The podcast, interview, or infographic must relate to original research conducted by you as a graduate student or postdoc at SU.
 This could be research conducted for your doctoral dissertation or master’s thesis, or independent research in conjunction with graduate coursework or other opportunities.
-Products related to research conducted by others, or conducted by you prior to graduate enrollment at SU, are ineligible.
+Products related to research conducted by others, or conducted by you prior to graduate enrollment or postdoctoral employment at SU, are ineligible.

 There is no enrollment process for those hoping to earn the digital badge.
 When you believe you have met the requirements, simply email Dan Olson-Bang with documentation of qualifying workshops/events/activities and research communication products.
 The Graduate School will review your materials and either award the badge, request additional information, or indicate remaining requirements.
 Determination of sufficiency regarding external workshops/trainings and research products/venues of publication is at the discretion of the Graduate School.